hartfordsthistory/hartfordsthistory.github.io/people/meeteer.md

 Marshall appears in the 1882 Alameda County census, listed as a "Marshall Lewis Meeteer", 67, Architect, [Third Ward, 2](https://localwiki.org/oakland/Ward_Boundaries_%28Historic%29) - Sept 29 1882.
 This places him in a fairly narrow area of what is now Oakland CA, but we don't have an exact street address, alas.

-Marshall dies April 2nd, 1885, and Elizabeth sells the property to [Andrew Spaulding](/people/spaulding/) in 1886, and the family appears in Alameda, not far away where they remain through about 1910.
+Marshall dies April 2nd, 1885, and Elizabeth sells the property to [Andrew Spaulding](/people/spaulding/) in 1886.
+Elizabeth [passes away October 7 1892](https://www.findagrave.com/memorial/105562559/elizabeth-mee_teer) [in Oakland](https://cdnc.ucr.edu/?a=d&d=SFC18921010&dliv=userclipping&cliparea=1.8%2C4796%2C5223%2C917%2C113&factor=2&e=-------en--20--1--txt-txIN--------).
+The rest of the family appears in Alameda, not far away, where they remain through about 1910.

-Mary Frances Meeteer, who spells her name a different way on every other document, marries Charles Henry McCurrie of England.
-They have five children, some of whom survive to adulthood.
+Mary Frances Meeteer, who spells her name a different way on every other document, has five children with  Charles Henry McCurrie, only some of whom survive to adulthood.
 In 1927 they're randomly living at 45 Court St in Norfolk Virginia.

-In 1933, they move to San Diego, moving up and down 4121 Middlesex dr. She passes away 15 Aug 1935.
-Charles moves back to the Bay Area and passes away 03 May 1936 in Saratoga, California.
+In 1933, they move to San Diego, moving up and down 4121 Middlesex Dr. Mary passes away 15 Aug 1935.
+Charles moves back to the Bay Area and passes away 03 May 1936 in Saratoga, California, a much beloved and mourned member of several musical societies.